Women and people of color often face bias and racism when seeking medical care. And even celebrities are not protected.

 Inspector Squirrel’s Multicultural Medical Notebook includes valuable information you won’t find in traditional personal health journals, such as …

-1. An eye-opening article about people of color and prescription drugs.
+- An eye-opening article about people of color and prescription drugs.

-2. Tips about fact-gathering information from medical experts.
+- Tips about fact-gathering information from medical experts.

-4. What you should know but probably do not know about red flags and your health records.
+- What you should know but probably do not know about red flags and your health records.

-Take the following true story.
-When a new patient repeatedly complained of lower arm pain, the health care provider noted the issue with a little minus sign added to the notation in the patient’s medical records.
-Meaning the healthcare provider made an error or did not believe the patient; because the dash was a minus sign indicating the injury was resolving.
+When a new patient repeatedly complained of lower arm pain, the healthcare provider noted the issue with a little minus sign added to the notation in the patient’s medical records.
+This means the healthcare provider made an error or did not believe the patient because the dash was a minus sign indicating the injury was resolved.

 Inspector Squirrel’s Multicultural Medical Notebook is inspired by firsthand experience and research with conventional and alternative care providers.

-1. As a timesaving inside look at often overlooked issues while navigating the medical marketplace for even a seemingly superficial injury.
+- As a timesaving inside look at often overlooked issues while navigating the medical marketplace for even a seemingly superficial injury.

-2. As a fact-gathering and record-keeping tool
+2. As a fact-gathering and record-keeping too

-3. As a supplementary lesson for independent health educators teaching adult or teen students.
+3. As a supplementary lesson for independent health educators teaching adult or teen students

 Source